 The rooms are decorated with wood floors and soothing colors, giving it a comfortable waterfront feel without being kitschy.
 The beds were so comfy I had a hard time getting up, especially after a hike through Watkins Glen State Park the previous day!
 The hotel uses pillow-topped mattresses with 310-thread count linens and loads of pillows.

-I especially appreciated the little touches like conveniently located outlets, a nice size fridge to store my wine and cheese purchases, complimentary coffee and tea on each floor, and a cozy robe to snuggle into after a soak in the giant whirlpool tub in my bathroom.
+I especially appreciated the little touches like conveniently located outlets, a nice-sized fridge to store my wine and cheese purchases, complimentary coffee and tea on each floor, and a cozy robe to snuggle into after a soak in the giant whirlpool tub in my bathroom.
 The only thing that could have been improved was providing complimentary bottled water.

 Dining outdoors at the Blue Pointe Grille was perfect for late summer.
 For me, the highlights were breakfast (they cook a perfect piece of bacon) and the delicious desserts.
 After dinner, it is fun to enjoy a cocktail by the fire pit on the patio.